NLe97/Beer-Palate/README.md

 # Beer-Palate---Project-1
-Beer Consumer report and Plus What to Eat with Your Beer
+Beer Consumer report and Plus What to Eat with Your Beer.
 ## User Story
 ```
 As a beer consumer/customer who wants to learn more about what goes in it,